Qazeer/artefacts.help/pages/windows/jumplists.md

-Introduced in `Windows 7`, `Jumplists` are linked to a taskbar user experience-enhancing feature that allows users to "jump" to files, folders or others elements by right clicking on open applications in the `Windows taskbar`.
+Introduced in `Windows 7`, `Jumplists` are linked to a taskbar user experience-enhancing feature that allows users to "jump" to files, folders or others elements by right-clicking on open applications in the `Windows taskbar`.
 The `Windows Explorer`'s `Quick Access` feature also stores entries in `Jumplists`.